deadc0de6/gitell/README.md

 # Usage

-Per default gitell will search for git repositories in the directories where it is called from.
+Per default gitell will search for git repositories in the directory where it is called from.

 ```
 $ ./gitell -h